m50d/m50d.github.com/_posts/2014-05-16-signs-your-java-program.md

 C# has a syntactic shortcut for properties with trivial getters; I predict that Java will gain a similar feature in the not too distant future.
 But even if Java adopted the C# feature, data classes in Java would still more verbose than Scala's case classes - and the latter can be used today.

-## You're using the "visitor pattern" a lot to distinguish types
+## You're using `instanceof` checks and casts - or using the "visitor pattern" just to avoid them

 In classic OO tradition, suppose you have `Dog` and `Cat` classes that extend `Animal`.
-And you want
+And you want to print them.

-## You're using `instanceof` checks and casts - or making classes inherit from each other just to avoid this